Config Files

 console.log(logo) // Prints: /assets/logo.svg

-Vike transforms an import inside +config.js to be a pointer import if and only if it resolve to a .jsx file, a .vue file, or any other file that doesn't end with .js or .ts (or .mjs/.mts/.cjs/.cts).
-For example:
+Vike transforms an import inside +config.js to be a pointer import if and only if the import resolves to a file that doesn't end with .js/.ts/.mjs/.mts/.cjs/.cts.

 // /pages/ssr.js